apache/flink/docs/dev/table/functions/index.md

 ## Ambiguous Function Reference

 In ambiguous function reference, users just specify the function's name in SQL query, e.g. `select myfunc(x) from mytable`.

-This is the only supported option before Flink 1.10.

 Function Resolution Order